IonicaBizau/scrape-it/DOCUMENTATION.md

            the attribute name.
          - `trim` (Boolean): If `false`, the value will *not* be trimmed (default: `true`).
+         - `closest` (String): If provided, returns the first ancestor of the given element.
          - `eq` (Number): If provided, it will select the *nth* element.
          - `listItem` (Object): An object, keeping the recursive schema of the `listItem` object.
 This can be used to create nested lists.